caseydierking/pit-boss/README.md

 -----------------|--------------
 Title            | Title of the Recipe
 Description      | Short description
-URL              | If recipe was from a site, link the url Prep Time        | Prep time in minutes
+Date             | Date the recipe was added.
+YYY-MM-DD URL              | If recipe was from a site, link the url Prep Time        | Prep time in minutes
 Cook Time        | Cook time in minutes